openstack-charmers/bot-control/config/jjb-templates/README.md

 #### Example: Iterating on JJB Template Authoring

-Use the test command to see what XML job config would be generated for Jenkins.
+For a batch of jobs, this example uses the test command to see what XML job config would be generated for Jenkins.

 ```jenkins-jobs test <foo>``` simply sends the generated XML to stdout.